Airobot

 Supported functionality

-The Airobot integration provides climate control functionality with comprehensive temperature management and preset modes.
+The Airobot integration provides climate control functionality with comprehensive temperature management and preset modes, detailed sensor monitoring, and advanced configuration options.

 Climate